ciselab/HasBugs/template/git-helpers.md

 Step 1: Go to the project with history, keep the bugCommit and fixCommit in mind

-Step 2: Run `git format-patch bugCommit^..fixCommit --stdout > totalDiff.patch`
+Step 2: Run `git format-patch bugCommit..fixCommit --stdout > totalDiff.patch`

+You optionally can use `bugCommit^`, that means to include the changes introduced by the bug commit to the totalDiffPatch

 ## Applying Git Patches